 Department: Supply Chain Management

 Jason Miller (Ph.D.
 The Ohio State University) is an Assistant Professor of Logistics at Michigan State University's Eli Broad College of Business.
 His primary research stream examines firms' logistics operations, with an emphasis on studying motor carrier safety and productivity.
-His research has appeared or is forthcoming in Academy of Management Journal, Decision Sciences Journal, Journal of Business Logistics, Journal of Management, Journal of Operations Management, Journal of Supply Chain Management, Multivariate Behavioral Research, Transportation Journal, and Transportation Research Part E. His research at Journal of Business Logistics has been recognized with the Bernard J. LaLonde Best Paper Award for the best manuscript published in 2013.
-Jason serves as an Associate Editor at Journal of Operations Management, Decision Sciences Journal, and International Journal
+His research has appeared or is forthcoming in Academy of Management Journal, Decision Sciences Journal, Journal of Business Logistics, Journal of Management, Journal of Operations Management, Journal of Supply Chain Management, Multivariate Behavioral Research, Transportation Journal, and Transportation Research Part E. Jason serves as an Associate Editor at Journal of Operations Management, Decision Sciences Journal, and International Journal

 of Operations and Production Management.
-He additionally is on the Editorial Review Board for Journal of Supply Chain Management.
+He serves on the Editorial Review Board for Journal of Supply Chain Management.
 He also actively reviews for several supply chain (International Journal of Logistics Management, Journal of Business Logistics, and Transportation Journal) and quantitative methods (Educational and

 Psychological Measurement and Structural Equation Modeling) journals.